Jinglemisk/renee/ROADMAP.md

 ### Framework is Complete When:

-- [ ] Example game (dungeon crawl) is fully playable
+- [ ] Example game (territory control) is fully playable
 - [ ] All documentation gaps are filled
 - [ ] All CLI commands work with `--json`
 - [ ] Test coverage > 80%
-- [ ] A developer can build a different game type (card game, tactics) using only docs
+- [ ] A developer can build a different game type (card game, RPG) using only docs
 - [ ] An AI agent can modify the example game, validate, simulate, and verify

 ---